rcoder/blog-mirror/docs/ideas/susurrus.md

 Even if it falls short of my old feelings of continuous background mind-meld, for now I find the end result preferable.
 I won't say I'm any smarter or better-informed, but my near-constant latent feelings of anxiety and panic have largely gone away, I'm able to poke at awkward bits of my own past and feelings and take the time to really wrestle with them (even when not particularly tweet-worthy), and I generally feel ready to turn on the computer in the morning without dreading what's going to scroll past my eyeballs.

+## Prior Art

+"Simplifying", "mindfulness", and "self-care" are all very buzzword-y and trendy these days but it doesn't mean they're actually bad ideas.
+Taking the time to do these things has been good for me.
+If anyone out there is likewise feeling a bit crispy from the constant anxiety-overload, I highly recommned not so much an "Internet diet" as "slow eating" your news: i.e., plan, set limits, savor it in an ephemeral, non-attached way, and consider making your own from scratch at least occasionally.

-I'm also reminded very sharply of the series of sci-fi/horror/far-future space opera books I've been reading called the [Ian Cormac Novels](https://www.goodreads.com/book/show/98046.Gridlinked) wherein the James Bond-esque protagonist is in the very first book abruptly stripped by AI fiat of the "gridlink" which allows him instant dialogue with any AI, cyborg, AI/human-hybrid, or sufficiently-accessorized baseline human in real-time, anywhere in civilized space.
+I'm also reminded somewhat sharply of the series of sci-fi/horror/far-future space opera books I've been reading called the [Ian Cormac Novels](https://www.goodreads.com/book/show/98046.Gridlinked) wherein the James Bond-esque protagonist is in the very first book abruptly stripped by AI fiat of the "gridlink" which allows him instant dialogue with any AI, cyborg, AI/human-hybrid, or sufficiently-accessorized baseline human in real-time, anywhere in civilized space.
 The AI offers only a vague explanation about the dangers of extended gridlinking -- it's approaching 20 years continuously connected for the titular character -- and its impact on his ability to continue to "think like a human."

 I currently feel a bit like that character: slightly hurt and bent out of shape by the imposition, but quietly grateful at the probability that I've narrowly avoided a rather untested reworking of my brain into something not-quite-human.